CraftKontrol/AI_Agents/MemoryBoardHelper/README.md

 A voice-first AI assistant powered by Mistral AI that helps manage daily tasks, medications, and appointments with compassion and simplicity.

+> **📚 Note:** This file contains user guide and setup instructions only.
+> For technical architecture and development details, refer to AI_CONTEXT.md.

 ---

 ## 🌟 Key Features